 Starting Geno Smith Was the Right Move

 Let’s be honest, we all knew this was a bad idea from the moment it was announced.
 Geno Smith does NOT give the New York Giants the best chance to win.
 Geno Smith does NOT need to be “evaluated” any more than his four years with the Jets or the preseason.
-What Geno Smith did do, is make it a lot easier to fire Ben McAdoo and Jerry Reese (THANK GOD!).
+What Geno Smith did do, is making it a lot easier to fire Ben McAdoo and Jerry Reese (THANK GOD!).
 I also don’t buy that he’s a better fit for McAdoo’s offense.
 Is this the same offense that saw Eli Manning throw for over 4,400 yards and 30 touchdowns when Ben was the offensive coordinator?

 As for Geno, in two full seasons as the Jets quarterback (2013-14), he was sacked 71 times, threw 34 interceptions, 25 touchdowns, and less than 60% completion percentage.
 He was sacked three times and threw just one touchdown with a QBR of 39.2 against Oakland.
 What about that says “NFL Starting Quarterback”?
 The way McAdoo could have saved his job would have been to start rookie Davis Webb.
 You know, the actual future of the organization.
 Make no mistake about it; this is what tanking looks like in Week 12.